modin-project/modin/docs/index.rst

 **Modin is currently under active development.
 Requests and contributions are welcome!**

-If you are interested in contributions please check out the :doc:`Getting Started</getting_started/index>` guide then refer to the :doc:`Developer Documentation</developer/index>` section, where you can find system architecture, internal implementation details, and other useful information.
+If you are interested in contributions please check out the :doc:`Getting Started</getting_started/index>` guide then refer to the :doc:`Development Documentation</development/index>` section, where you can find system architecture, internal implementation details, and other useful information.
 Also check out the `Github`_ to view open issues and make contributions.